-If you enter data in the Subcontract Line cell, Cost Code and Cost Type autofill.
+If you enter a value in the Subcontract Line cell, the program fills in the Cost Code and Cost Type automatically.

 Change a line or create a new line in a 6-7-1 Subcontract record

 When entering a subcontract change, you can add or subtract the existing value of a subcontract record line or you can add a new line to the subcontract record.